 What are seven things to avoid when writing CVs?

-This is the third and final lesson about Writing CVs and Resumes.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Writing CVs and Resumes.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Remind the reader of the purpose of writing CVs